Keith Hunter Jesperson: Early life

-Jesperson was born on 6 April 1955, to Leslie (Les) and Gladys Jesperson in Chilliwack, British Columbia, Canada, the middle child with two brothers and two sisters.
-Jesperson's father was a domineering alcoholic; according to Jesperson, his paternal grandfather was prone to violence.
-Jesperson's father denied being an abusive parent; however, while investigating for his book on the killer, author Jack Olsen was able to confirm much of the claimed abuse with other family members.
+Keith Jesperson was born on 6 April 1955 to Leslie "Les" Samuel and Gladys Lorraine Jesperson (née Bellamy) in Chilliwack, British Columbia, Canada, the middle child with two brothers and two sisters.
+His father was a domineering alcoholic; according to Jesperson, his paternal grandfather was prone to violence.
+Jesperson's father denied being an abusive parent; however, other family members corroborated the abuse claims to author Jack Olsen.

-Treated like an outcast and a black sheep by his own family and teased by other children for his large size at a young age, Jesperson was a lonely child who showed a propensity for torturing and killing animals.
-After moving to Selah, Washington, United States, he had trouble fitting in and making friends because of his large size.
-His brothers did not help him, instead they nicknamed him "Igor" or "Ig", a name that stuck throughout his school years.
+Jesperson was the black sheep of his family, and he was teased by other children for his large size.
+After moving to Selah, Washington, he had trouble fitting in and making friends, again because of his large size.
+Jesperson's brothers did not help or sympathize with him; instead they nicknamed him "Igor" or "Ig", a name that stuck throughout his school years.
 Because of this, Jesperson was a shy child, content to play by himself much of the time.
-He would often get into trouble for behaving badly, sometimes violently, and would be severely punished by his father.
+He would often get into trouble for misbehaving, sometimes violently, and would be severely punished by his father.
 This included beatings, sometimes with a belt in front of others, and in one case he received an electric shock.

 At a very early age—as young as five—Jesperson would capture and torture animals.
 He enjoyed watching animals kill each other as well as the feeling he got from taking their lives.
-This continued as he got older.
-Jesperson would capture birds and stray cats and dogs around the trailer park where he lived with his family, severely beating the animals and then strangling them to death, something for which he claims his father was proud of him.
-In the years following, Jesperson said he often thought about what it would be like to do the same to a human.
+This continued as he grew older.
+Jesperson would capture birds and strays around the trailer park where he lived with his family, severely beating the animals and then strangling them to death, something for which he claims his father was proud of him.
+In the years following, Jesperson said he often thought about what it would be like to do the same to a human being.